Kathy Carley MS, OTR/L

 Brianna Pierce MS, OTR/L

-Brianna Pierce received her Bachelor’s degree in Health Science/ Occupational Studies in 2011 and a Master of Science of Occupational Therapy in 2012 at the University of New England.
-Brianna completed her first Level II fieldwork placement at Franciscan St. Elizabeth Health in Lafayette, Indiana in their pediatric outpatient clinic.
-During this fieldwork experience, she gained knowledge working with children who have a variety of diagnoses including autism spectrum disorders, cerebral palsy, traumatic brain injury, fine motor delay, and more.
-Brianna fulfilled her second Level II fieldwork in 2012 and following her three-month experience there she was employed at Whittier Rehabilitation Hospital in Haverhill, Massachusetts.
-At Whittier, Brianna gained experience with clients who had varying diagnoses from chronic obstructive pulmonary disorder to traumatic brain injury and stroke.
+Brianna Pierce received her Bachelor’s degree in Health Science/ Occupational Studies in 2011 and her Master of Science in Occupational Therapy in 2012 at the University of New England.
+She completed her first Level II fieldwork placement at Franciscan St. Elizabeth Health in Lafayette, Indiana in their pediatric outpatient clinic.
+During this fieldwork experience, she gained knowledge working with children with a variety of diagnoses, including autism spectrum disorders, cerebral palsy, traumatic brain injury, fine motor delay, and more.
+After fulfilling her second Level II fieldwork in 2012 at Whittier Rehabilitation Hospital in Haverhill, Massachusetts, Brianna joined the Whittier team as an occupational therapist.
+There, Brianna gained experience with clients who had varying diagnoses from chronic obstructive pulmonary disorder to traumatic brain injury and stroke.
 Since her employment at Project CHILLD in December 2013, Brianna has continued her education with pediatric occupational therapy by attending various continuing education courses.
-She has furthered her knowledge in the areas of Neuroplasticity, Essentials of Sensory Integration Theory, the Essentials of Sensory Integration Assessment, and Anxiety Disorders in Children and Adolescents.
+She has furthered her knowledge in the areas of Neuroplasticity, the Brain Highways Program, Essentials of Sensory Integration Theory, the Essentials of Sensory Integration Assessment, and Anxiety Disorders in Children and Adolescents.

 Lauren Jamieson MOT, OTR/L

-Jessica Shaw graduated from Saint Michaels College in 2007 with a Bachelor’s degree in psychology.
+Jessica Marzi graduated from Saint Michaels College in 2007 with a Bachelor’s degree in psychology.
 While pursuing her undergraduate degree she worked at Project SOAR, a residential school for children with severe behavioral, emotional and social disabilities.
-In 2011 she graduated from the University of New Hampshire with a master’s degree in occupational therapy.
-She completed a three month internship at Swing for the Stars, a sensory integration clinic in Concord, NH.
+In 2011 she graduated from the University of New Hampshire (UNH) with a Master’s degree in Occupational Therapy.
+While at UNH she completed a fieldwork at Swing for the Stars, a sensory integration clinic in Concord, NH.
 After college she moved to Breckenridge, CO and interned for two years at a pediatric OT clinic specializing in sensory integration.
-Jess worked for three years at Whittier Rehabilitation Hospital specializing in the treatment of individuals with neurological disorders.
+Prior to her time at Project CHILLD Jess worked for three years at Whittier Rehabilitation Hospital specializing in the treatment of individuals with neurological disorders.
 She joined Project CHILLD in April 2015.
+Jess has completed continuing education courses on executive function and sensory integration theory and assessment.
+She has experience with: The Alert Program, Zones of Regulation, Handwriting Without Tears, The Kawar Protocol, Learning Breakthrough and Brain Gym.
+She is currently the Clinical Education Coordinator at Project CHILLD.

 Kara Mistretta MOT, OTR/L

-Kara Mistretta received her Bachelor’s of Science, Health Sciences degree in May 2014 and her Masters of Occupational Therapy degree in January 2016 at Quinnipiac University in Hamden, CT.
-In the summer of 2014, Kara completed her first Level II fieldwork placement at Solstice Day School Rowley, MA.
+Kara Mistretta received her Bachelor of Science, Health Sciences degree in May 2014 and her Master of Occupational Therapy degree in January 2016 at Quinnipiac University in Hamden, CT.
+In the summer of 2014, Kara completed her first Level II fieldwork placement at Solstice Day School in Rowley, MA.
 During this fieldwork, she gained experience working with adolescents who had varying diagnoses including autism spectrum disorders and anxiety disorders.
 After her graduate year of schooling, Kara completed her second Level II fieldwork placement in the summer of 2015 at Lifecare Centers of Merrimack Valley, a skilled nursing facility in Billerica, MA.
-There, she worked with clients who had varying diagnoses including COPD and those in recovery from joint replacement.
+There she worked with clients who had varying diagnoses including COPD and those in recovery for joint replacements.
 Kara completed her third Level II fieldwork at Project CHILLD in December 2015, after which she eagerly joined the team.

 Tina Millar earned a Bachelor of Arts degree in Communication Sciences and Disorders from Elms College in 2007.
 She worked for one year in the public school system as a speech-language pathology assistant before beginning graduate school.
 She then received a Master of Science degree in Communication Sciences and Disorders from The College of Saint Rose in Albany, NY in 2010.
 After settling in the Boston area, she began her career as an ASHA certified speech-language pathologist in the public school setting, treating various articulation, receptive language, expressive language, and nonverbal language disorders.
-Tina has training in the S.O.S. approach to feeding.
+Tina has training in the S.O.S. approach to feeding and is an RYT-200 certified yoga instructor, with trainings in baby/toddler and children’s yoga.
 She joined the Project CHILLD team in the summer of 2013.
-In addition to being a speech-language pathologist, Tina is an RYT-200 certified yoga instructor.
-She is anticipating adding certification in child yoga in the fall of 2017.

 Kelly McNamee MS, CCC-SLP